-Timothy M. Dwyer - Chairman William Ehrhardt Paul M. Friedman A. Winn Oughtred
+Timothy M. Dwyer - Chairman William Ehrhardt Paul M. Friedman A. Winn Oughtred R. Lawrence Roth

-The Report of the Compensation Committee set forth in this proxy statement shall not be deemed to be "soliciting material" or to be "filed" with the SEC or subject to Regulation 14A or 14C under the Securities Exchange Act of 1934, as amended ("Exchange Act"), or to the liabilities of Section 18 of the Exchange Act.
+The Report of the Compensation Committee set forth in this proxy statement shall not be deemed to be "soliciting material" or to be "filed" with the SEC or subject to Regulation 14A or 14C under the Exchange Act, or to the liabilities of Section 18 of the Exchange Act.
 In addition, it shall not be deemed incorporated by reference by any statement that incorporates this proxy statement by reference into any filing under the Securities Act of 1933, as amended, or the Exchange Act, except to the extent that the Company specifically incorporates this information by reference.